skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/42.png

 How many of you tried to create an identity of the child?
-Why do you think that you were unable to create an identity for your child that you created?
+Why do you think you were unable to create an identity for your child?

 One thing is that we have the Child as an asset and not a participant in the model file in Composer.
-Also, you wouldn’t want to have your child have access to change vital information, until you give them the authorization to do so.
+More importantly, you wouldn’t want to have your child have access to change vital information - until you give them the authorization to do so.

 10. Alright, you have created several identities.
 How do we actually switch to them?
 I’m glad you asked.
 Click on admin in the top right and then click on Log Out.